ganonbit/local-api/README.md

-# Avocado Nation API 🥑
+# social Nation API 🐧

 ## Local development

-- clone repo to your desktop via `git clone git@bitbucket.org:270b/avonation-api.git`
+- clone repo to your desktop via `git clone git@github.com:hyliancoder/local-api.git`

 - run `yarn` to populate `node_modules` folder and to create your `yarn.lock` file needed

 - to start the server locally you'll either need to request the `.env` file from me, or have it connect to the staging environment vis your own `.env` file. that allows us to safely use environment variables with passwords/credentials without fear of it getting exposed to clients/hackers as it is only used locally and not pushed to git.

-- once that is setup run the command `npm start` to start the front end. \*note: if wanting to run the whole application locally, the frontend: `https://bitbucket.org/270b/avonation-frontend/` needs to be up and running after the api via it's README.
+- once that is setup run the command `npm start` to start the front end. \*note: if wanting to run the whole application locally, the frontend: `https://github.com/hyliancoder/local-frontend/` needs to be up and running after the api via it's README.

 - After running the server, you can navigate to `http://localhost:4000/graphql` where you can test the API using [GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/)